lukkyjoe/algolia/README.md

 • Background???
 • Food types needs active state
 • Disjunctive payment filter can start with the 'non options' that will be a base search?
 • Hover will not show on touch.
-That's OK, right?
 • Prevent default upon enter of search bar

 #Assumptions (to be verified)